 What Needs to be on a Beer Label?

-without a doubt causing a demand for custom craft beer labels.
-So make a great first impression on shoppers and start customizing your beer label today.
+without a doubt, causing a demand for custom craft beer labels.
+So, make a great first impression on shoppers and start customizing your beer label today.
 First and foremost, there is one thing all beers have: they all have custom bottle labels with TTB regulations and the ALFD.
-TTB stands for Alcohol and Tobacco Tax and Trade Bureau, and ALFD is known as the Adlcohol Labeling and Formulation Division.
-Your beer will not make it to market unless you have the correct beer labels on your products.
+TTB stands for Alcohol and Tobacco Tax and Trade Bureau, and ALFD is known as the Alcohol Labeling and Formulation Division.
+Your beer will not make it to market unless you have the correct beer bottle labels on your products.

 Without a doubt, it can be confusing and stressful trying to figure out what goes on your beer labels.

-That is why in today’s blog, Sticker Mountain can help you better understand what information needs to be on your beer bottles and cans.
+That is why, in today’s blog, Sticker Mountain can help you better understand what information needs to be on your beer bottles and cans.
 Craft beers also need to follow the regulations as well.
-We will provide helpful information and links to making your custom beer labels nothing other than perfection.
+We will provide helpful information and links to make your custom beer labels nothing other than perfection.

 Let’s “TAP” into some details!